ThinkPad 365: 365CS/C/CSD/CD

 The original CS/C/CSD/CD all came with a Cyrix Cx486DX4 running at 75 MHz which had a integrated math co-processor and 8 KB of L1 cache.
 8 MB of standard RAM was included, and was up-gradable to 24 MB maximum with a 72-pin SIMM.
 All models had a Chips & Technologies 65545 video controller, with the CS having 512 KB of DRAM and the other models having 1 MB.
 The CS/CSD had a 10.4" DSTN display that supported 256 colors, while the C/CD had a 10.4" TFT display that supported 262,144 colors, and both had 640x480 max resolution.
 A 340 MB or 540 MB hard disk drive was available depending on the model.
 The hard drive could also be easily upgraded, having a standard EIDE connector on the motherboard, rather than a proprietary connector the previous 360 series had.
 For the CS/C a 1.44 MB floppy disk drive was installed, and the CSD/CD had a 2x CD-ROM drive with an external floppy disk drive port.

 For input a full-size ALPS switch keyboard with 8 function keys was standard along with a TrackPoint III pointing stick.

 A wide range of ports/connectivity was available.
 All four models had two PCMCIA 2.1 slots, a port replicator connector, a serial, a parallel, VGA, and infrared port.
 Additionally the CSD/CD supported sound with a 3.5 mm in/out/microphone and midi port controlled by a ESS Technology ES1688 audio chip.

 A lot of software was also available depending on the options selected.
-For the Operating System IBM DOS 7.0, Windows 3.11, Windows 95, and OS/2 Warp 3.0 could be preinstalled.
+For the Operating System IBM DOS 7.0, Windows 3.11, Windows 95, or OS/2 Warp 3.0 could be preinstalled.
 Additional software that could be included was IBM PC Card Director 1.4, IBM ThinkPad Demo, Lotus suite, PRODIGY, Sofnet, Video for Windows, Puma TranXit, Compuserv, NetFinity, and various ThinkPad software like Diskette factory.